 When a team estimates work effort on PBIs or Sprint tasks, they too often give a single number with no variance.
 One popular technique in this category, used for long-term “projects,” is a Release Burndown.
 At best, the team estimates the total effort to retire a particular PBI about which a stakeholder inquires, and then charts a trajectory that spans several Sprints.
 It’s like a Sprint Burndown Chart but it features per-Sprint tracking rather than day-by-day tracking:

-The Scrum Team may create such a graph using the current velocity, with the best intentions of predicting when the “project” will complete.
+The Scrum Team may create such a graph using the current velocity (see Notes on Velocity), with the best intentions of predicting when the “project” will complete.
 However, because variance accumulates with time, because the list of anticipated PBIs may change over the Sprints, and because velocity may change (even drop), the forecast completion date is likely to be inaccurate.
 Because stakeholders receive only a concrete completion estimate, the may hold this date as a given or even as a commitment, and there is likely to be disappointment all around in the likely event that the anticipated work is not complete on that date.

 An alternative is for the team to create a range of estimates for each item that range from pessimistic to optimistic.
 However, that is time-consuming, is not based on an empirical history, and is difficult to fit within a consensus framework.
 The team spends more time discussing how confident they are about an estimate than raising their confidence by exploring uncertain issues.
 This meta-deliberation leads the team to accumulate an ever-growing list of concerns that feed a pessimistic estimate, and these become a cloud over the estimate that lowers the team’s confidence in the estimate and increases their sense of risk of taking the item into a Sprint.
 The team should be confident about estimates for the upcoming Sprint (see Estimation Points); a lack of confidence suggests that latent variance remains in the estimates.
 Reducing the variance of items in later Sprints can’t rescue the uncertainty from even a modest variance in velocity.
 Range estimation also begs the question “What is the variance in the team’s estimate of variance?” and it’s too easy to get into numbers-driven project management hell.
-Further, this approach tends to weaken the team’s sense of commitment: they will tend to be content with consistently meeting the least ambitious commitment.
+Further, this approach tends to weaken the team’s sense of commitment: they will tend to be content with consistently meeting the least ambitious forecast.

 Make pessimistic and optimistic estimates for release dates based on Product Backlog Item estimates and a range of historic team velocities.
 Use a high and low team velocity from the past several months to calculate, respectively, the most pessimistic and most optimistic dates for each given release.
 The Scrum Team should accept release ranges, so that they feel committed to them.
 Note that this range is empirically derived, in contrast to the team articulating its gut feelings about worst-case and best-case estimates.